Page Contents, in Order:

 - Waste Centres (Bournemouth, Christchurch, Poole)

-Car parks in leisure locations, and some toilets, across the area will reopen from 8am on Wednesday 13 May, for local people to enjoy the beaches, parks, and open spaces.
-The lists below shows the local area only.
+Car parks in leisure locations and toilets reopened from 8am on Wednesday 13 May, for local people to enjoy the beaches, parks, and open spaces.
 The full list, including Bournemouth and Poole, can be read here.

 Leisure Facilities Opened

-Golf courses, mini-golf, tennis courts, athletic tracks, skate parks, outdoor bowls facilities and ball courts will also reopen, providing members of the public continue to maintain social distancing.
+Golf courses, mini-golf, tennis courts, athletic tracks, skate parks, outdoor bowls facilities and ball courts also reopened, providing members of the public continue to maintain social distancing.

 No Public Events until the end of August